MARSFOREVER472/ContadorClicks/README.md

 # **_ContadorClicks_**

 ## **_HOW TO CREATE A COUNTER BY NUMBER OF CLICKS USING JAVASCRIPT!_**
+How to detect clicks on a button using Javascript:

 ## **_CÓMO CREAR UN CONTADOR POR NÚMERO DE CLICKS UTILIZANDO JAVASCRIPT!_**